 No Royce Freeman?
 No problem for Oregon running back reserves

-When running back Royce Freeman went down with a leg injury in the first quarter of Oregon’s 35-32 loss to Nebraska last Saturday, Oregon’s back-up running backs called an impromptu meeting amongst themselves on the sideline.
+When running back Royce Freeman went down with a leg injury in the first quarter of Oregon’s 35-32 loss to Nebraska last Saturday, Oregon’s back-up running backs called an impromptu meeting among themselves on the sideline.
 They wanted to reassure Freeman that they had his back and would pick up the slack in his absence.

 “[We wanted] just to let him know that we had to rock and go,” redshirt junior running back Kani Benoit said at practice Monday.
 “We knew what we needed to do and we took care of it.”

 Freeman did not return to the game.
 But Benoit, along with redshirt sophomore Tony Brooks-James and sophomore Taj Griffin, combined for 205 yards and all five of Oregon’s touchdowns.
-They averaged 10.2 yards on combined 21 carries.
-On the season, Freeman is averaging 8.8 yards a carry over 35 attempts.
+They averaged 10.2 yards on a combined 21 carries.
+On the season, Freeman is averaging 8.8 yards per carry on 35 attempts.

-It’s a smaller sample size, but Benoit was not wrong in saying they “took care of it.”
+It’s a smaller sample size for the backups, but Benoit was not wrong in saying they “took care of it.”

 The Ducks did not win that game, but they proved how deep they are at the running back position.
 They can carry the load if Freeman will indeed miss more time.